 Through her strategic consulting, Ms. Goetzke created Hopeful Mindsets, online training programs that teach the “how-to” of hope through interviews with global experts in happiness, hope, and mental health.
 She is the author of The Biggest Little Book About Hope, and host of The Hope Matrix podcast.

-Kathryn is a global mental health ambassador, overcoming her own battles with depression, anxiety, ADHD, PTSD and addictions through therapy, medication, lifestyle changes, and support.
-She lost her father to suicide at 19 and knows all too well the negative consequences of untreated mental health on both the self and the family system.
-She has committed her life to helping support others not only the treatment of mental health disorders, but prevention through lifestyle modifications and efforts in school.
+Kathryn overcame her own battles with depression, anxiety, ADHD, PTSD, and addictions through therapy, medication, lifestyle changes, and support.
+She lost her father to suicide at 18 and knows all too well the negative consequences of untreated mental health on both the self and the family system.
+She has committed her life to helping to support others, not only in the treatment of mental health but in prevention through lifestyle modifications and education.

 Kathryn and her work have been featured in Entrepreneur Magazine, Home, InStyle, Family Living, Scholastic Choices Magazine, and others.
 She has spoken at the United Nations, the Global Mental Health Movement Conference in Athens and South Africa, at Mental Health Community Associations Conference, The Kennedy Forum, The World Bank, the Scent Marketing Institute, and more.
 She has been featured on multiple radio and television shows including BBC, WGN Chicago, CBS Chicago, Tasty Trade, and eWomenNetwork.
 Ms. Goetzke is a regular contributor to the Huffington Post and PsychCentral and serves on advisory boards for FundaMentalSDG, Y Mental Health, Women’s Brain Project, and the Global Mental Health Movement.